MikeChristianson/MikeChristianson.github.io/phoenix-software-engineering-reading-group/index.md

 redirect_from:
   - /phoenix-software-engineering-reading-group-at-gangplank/
 ---
 We're a group of Phoenix-area software engineers and developers!
-We meet every other week at Infusionsoft in Chandler.
+We meet every other week at Amazon (Hayden Ferry Lakeside) in Tempe.

 > Are you interested in thoughtful and lively discussions about craft and philosophy of software development?
 Join our meetup and add your unique voice and experience!